Fall River water or watershed scenery in California

 If wind, weeds, or access make Fall River a poor fit, pivot to Hat Creek for a more walkable technical-trout day or to the Feather if you want a larger California river with broader public access.

-Verify CDFW's current Fall River Complex regulations before fishing.
-Current source review flagged artificial-lure, barbless-hook, and zero-trout harvest context, but the official CDFW regulation source should be checked again before any trip.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Verify CDFW's current Fall River Complex rules before fishing.
+Current source review flagged artificial-lure, barbless-hook, and zero-trout harvest context, but the official CDFW rule source should be checked again before any trip.

 Fall River Mills area